top of page

 What to Expect During the Venaseal Procedure by Dr. Luis Figueroa

 Your visit is structured for comfort and efficiency, including pre-procedure planning, a step-by-step procedure, and clear instructions for post-care.
+Understanding each phase can help alleviate any anxieties you might have.

 How Should You Prepare for Your Venaseal Treatment?